BadenMorgan/Arduino_ESP_MQTTClient/README.md

 For further instructions on how to setup
 Your ESP8266 follow the instructions at: http://www.xess.com/blog/esp8266-reflash/

-This code uses a nokia display to output messages on connectivity bases, this was for my personal use.
-You can exclude this by commenting out the relevant definitions which can also be used to

 The code relating to mqtt is all based on the documentation of mqtt v3.1.1